 7. Have an eco-tree

 In 2016, Singapore imported 14,300 live pine trees.
 The mind boggles to think about the carbon footprint from the transport and air-con to keep these trees ‘fresh’.
 Fashion your own Christmas tree using upcycled materials such as old wooden pallets, fallen branches, driftwood, wine bottles, or existing potted plants – there’s little that a string of fairy lights can’t make pretty.
+Or, if you’re in Singapore, check out the beautifully handcrafted eco-trees from studio BTY.

 This year, the UK has seen a rise in renting real trees just for Christmas to prevent waste.
 Sadly it’s not yet available in Asia but spread the word to friends and family abroad.
 How does it work?
 Pick your tree from a local participating tree supplier who will deliver it to your door for Christmas.
 Once the festivities are over, they’ll return to pick it up and replant it at the farm.
 You can even continue to rent the same tree year after year.
 Genius!